-- 1. An Application for Admission and a \$50.00 application fee. - An official transcript from an accredited institution of higher education indicating completion of a baccalaureate degree with a minimum cumulative grade-point-average (GPA) of 2.75 on a 4.00 point scale. - Two letters of recommendation indicating the applicant's potential for success in the graduate program.
-M.A.C. applicants must use the program-specific form
+- 1. A completed Application for Admission and a non-refundable \$50.00 application fee. - 2.
+All official transcripts from undergraduate coursework including an official transcript from a regionally accredited institution of higher education indicating completion of a baccalaureate degree with a minimum cumulative grade point-average (GPA) of 2.75 on a 4.00 point scale. - 3.
+Military transcripts, if applicable. - 4.
+Two letters of recommendation indicating the applicant's potential for success in the graduate program.
+M.A.C. applicants must use the program-specific form.